 Dental implants in Pembroke can give you a new lease on life.
 Apart from their ability to provide greater stability and full functionality, you can expect to enjoy your smile for significantly longer than if you go with a traditional tooth replacement method.
-At Friedland Family Dental, Dr. Friedland can provide start-to-finish treatment in-house, so you don’t have to worry about outside referrals.
+At Friedland Family Dentistry of Pembroke Pines, Dr. Friedland can provide start-to-finish treatment in-house, so you don’t have to worry about outside referrals.
 If you’re ready to get started, or you want to learn more about the many benefits associated with dental implants, contact us today.

 The number of teeth you are missing depends on the type of restorative procedure you will receive.
 While dental implants can replace one, multiple, or even all your teeth, traditional restorations are more limited.